The rise and fall of Berlin’s East Side Gallery

 More Holes in the East Side Gallery

 In late February 2013 came the news that the East Side Gallery, the longest remaining portion of the Berlin Wall, would lose a few more meters in order to build a planned pedestrian bridge (die Brommybrücke) across the Spree.
 (The original street bridge was built in 1907 and destroyed in 1945.)
 News accounts also mentioned ongoing plans to build apartment buildings on what was once the “death strip” between the Wall and the river.
 Although the removed sections will be placed parallel to the Wall some distance away, yet another chunk will be cut out of the East Side Gallery.
-But as of early 2016, in typical Berlin style, the bridge project is still on hold.
+But as of late 2017, in typical Berlin style, the bridge project is still on hold.

 One of the most bizarre and ubiquitous images (once seeming to adorn half the souvenir T-shirts sold in Berlin) depicted fellow communists Erich Honecker and Leonid Brezhnev kissing each other on the mouth (see photo above).
 That original work and the many other East Side Gallery efforts are in danger of disappearing beneath far less artistic graffiti or fading from years of exposure to Berlin’s weather.
 The strip of land facing the other, graffiti-strewn, side of the Wall was until recently a home to derelicts and drug addicts.
 Even a murder victim was literally uncovered during a clean-up project a few years back.